• Skip to primary navigation

 Instructions

-2. Using a vegetable spiralizer, secure the neck of the peeled squash onto the spiralizer.
-Using the smallest noodle attachment, crank the spiralizer to make the noodles.
-So fun!
-Set them onto a baking sheet or plate and sprinkle the noodles with salt and pepper.
-Set aside.
+3. Using a vegetable spiralizer, secure the neck of the peeled squash onto the spiralizer.
+Using the largest noodle attachment, crank the spiralizer to make the noodles.

 Notes

-• If you don’t have a spiralizer then you can buy spiralized noodles in the produce section of most grocery stores.
+• If you don’t have a spiralizer then you can buy spiralized butternut squash noodles in the produce section of most grocery stores.

 • Category: Main Course